-I went with dad, my uncle Bob and elder brother Todd to clear out his house.
+I went with Dad, my Uncle Bob and my elder brother Todd to clear out his house.
 Todd and I were assigned to the loft, being younger, fitter and leaner.
 I’d looked behind the chimney breast.
-“Hey, Todd, there’s an old suitcase here…”
+“Hey, Todd, there’s an old suitcase here.”

 Three of us stood within a circle chalked on bare floorboards in an empty, abandoned house.
 Some said it was haunted, so people generally kept away.
 The cracked panes in the window were moonlit silver.
 Distant thunder rumbled.
 Sophie, Todd’s girlfriend spoke.
 “Hey, I don’t like this.”

 “Jesus Christ, that was scary!”
 I said.
-My heart was pounding and my palms sweaty.
+My heart was pounding, and my palms were sweaty.
 We all laughed nervously.